 There’s nothing better than a good crock pot chili recipe.
-You get the ingredients prepped, throw it all in the crock pot and by the time everyone is home from their day you have a wonderful batch of chili on the table in a matter of minutes!
+You get the ingredients prepped, throw it all in the slow cooker and by the time everyone is home from their day you have a wonderful batch of spicy chili on the table in a matter of minutes!

 I’m not going to lie.
 This Spicy Crock Pot Chili IS AMAZING!